 Fennel and radish salad

 Nevertheless to give our fennel and radish salad some protein, we are going to throw in a handful of legumes; young green ones are best.
 Baby broad beans or peas are delicious.
 You could use cubes of feta-cheese instead.

-Every salad worthy of the name must have a very substantial drizzle of extra virgin olive oil; there you'll find even more anti-inflammatory phytochemicals to easy the pain in your angry muscles and joints, not to mention the blood vessels and organs.
+Every salad worthy of the name must have a very substantial drizzle of extra virgin olive oil; there you'll find even more anti-inflammatory phytochemicals to ease the pain in your angry muscles and joints, not to mention the blood vessels and organs.

+Fennel and radish salad